Learn about Big Picture Activism

-Millions of people across thousands of movements are already working to build a better world.
+Millions of people are already working to build a better world.
 What if they joined forces to create systems-level change?

-- Educating ourselves about the root causes of the crises we face;
+- Educating yourself about the root causes of the world’s crises;

 - Developing a ‘big picture’ understanding of how the different parts of a healthy economy – food, finance, energy, etc. – interact with and build upon each other; and

 - Connecting and collaborating with diverse people and movements on the basis of this understanding.

 Big Picture Activism is activism that’s grounded in a thorough knowledge of how social and economic systems work.
 It’s as much about deep reflection and the sharing of expertise as it is about getting out in the streets (though it is, of course, about that too).

 In recognizing that the same economic policies drive everything from job insecurity and poverty to climate chaos and political extremism, Big Picture Activism allows us to transcend isolated single-issue campaigns and build powerful coalitions that are big and resilient enough to recapture democratic power from global monopolies.
 We believe that it is the most effective strategy we have for creating a cohesive global movement towards a cleaner, healthier, and more resilient world.

 For a more in-depth look at our take on activism, watch the following talk by Local Futures’ founder Helena Norberg-Hodge:

 What does becoming a Big Picture Activist involve?